 All pictures are the property of The Set Pieces unless otherwise stated and we’ll happily discuss terms for syndication on those too.

-The Set Pieces is produced by Alma Media and Totally Communications.
-Partners
+The Set Pieces is produced by The Bright Media Agency and Totally Communications.